 Junior Achievement of Greater New Orleans (JA) has partnered with the Brees Dream Foundation to create the Trust Your Crazy Ideas Challenge.
 The competition teaches entrepreneurial thinking to students and fine tunes their business pitches before presenting the finalists at a culminating event during New Orleans Entrepreneur Week.

-The highly regarded JA Be Entrepreneurial in-class program imparts the fundamentals of entrepreneurship, preparing young innovators—each of whom starts with his or her own “crazy idea”—to create a thoughtful, organized and engaging business plan that will demonstrate the potential to bring their ideas to fruition.
+The highly regarded JA It’s My Business in-class program imparts the fundamentals of entrepreneurship, preparing young innovators—each of whom starts with his or her own “crazy idea”—to create a thoughtful, organized and engaging business plan that will demonstrate the potential to bring their ideas to fruition.

 The Challenge inspires students to dream of starting their own business through the following steps:

-- Students participate in JA Be Entrepreneurial, a six lesson program that guides the students through elements of a business plan.
+- Students participate in JA It’s My Business, a three lesson program that guides the students through elements of a business plan.

 - Students develop a business solution that will make a difference in their community or answer a need in the marketplace.

 - Students submit their business plans for the first judging round of The Challenge and semi-finalists are chosen.

 The semi-finalists are mentored by local entrepreneurs and community leaders during the intensive JA Accelerator Workshop Series held at Junior Achievement’s facility over eight weeks.
 The workshops provide a platform to not only inspire students to anticipate and solve problems, but also develop entrepreneurial and management skills.
 With the mentor’s guidance, the teams will improve their public speaking and presentation skills while providing real-world networking opportunities.